Returners' Sign-Up for 2020-2021

 March 13 - March 22 - "Random Roommate" process.
 You may partially fill an available room.

 It is always a good idea to make a list of spaces you’d would like in different halls – that way at your selection time, you’ll have back-up plans if some of your first options are no longer available.
 It's best to prepared and have plenty of options!

 How to Optimize Your Timeslot?
 Make the group leader the person with the best pick time!
 Since the group leader is the person who will “drive” the group, they should be the person with the best timeslot/RAC time.

 But here are some of the things we know, that we think you should should know:

 - Congreve Hall typically fills quickly with seniors and juniors during the In-Hall and Between Hall process.

 - Popular halls that you like, are probably the popular halls that a lot of other students like as well (think Congreve, Handler, Peterson, Mills); demand will be high and those halls’ open spaces will go quickly.
 Be realistic, chances are first year students aren’t going to get a double in Congreve or Handler or a four-person suite in Mills.

 - Most of the time, the large suites in Mills Hall are taken during their In-Hall process.
 Same goes for Handler Hall’s large suites.

 - The one sure way to get into Mills Hall as a rising first-year student, is to be pulled in by a student who already lives there.

-- Most of the suites that are available after the In-Hall process in Handler, Haaland, Peterson and Mills are 5 person suites (1 double room/1 built-up triple room sharing a bathroom).
+- Some of the suites that are available after the In-Hall process in Handler, Haaland, Peterson and Mills are 5 person suites (1 double room/1 built-up triple room sharing a bathroom).
 Plan accordingly.